brennanfreeze/OpenVINO-DashBoard-Edge-AI/README.md

 Commands Possible to Use:

--v: Video: file path for video to be interpreted.
+[-v]: Video: file path for video to be interpreted.
 Within the "Samples" folder, there are sample videos provided.
 Default is camera feed.

--d: Device: For which device to run the sample on (Ex: CPU, VPU, etc.).
+[-d]: Device: For which device to run the sample on (Ex: CPU, VPU, etc.).
 Please refer to available devices through here: https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_supported_plugins_Supported_Devices.html
 -h: Help: to list commands available.

-Example command line run of the program: python app.py -v "<path-to-folder>\Project_LPD\Main\Samples\Test1.mp4" -d CPU
+Example command line run of the program: python app.py -v "[path-to-folder]\Project_LPD\Main\Samples\Test1.mp4" -d CPU

 Note: If using camera feed

-###License & Copyright
+### License & Copyright
 By: Brennan Freeze
 All rights go to Intel and their copyright agreements for using the OpenVINO toolkit.